 Breckenridge Brewery started in Breckenridge in 1990 but needed to expand to a bigger brewhouse when business started getting good, so the brewery now operates in both Breckenridge and Littleton on a 12-acre campus.
 The tasting room at Breckenridge Brewery in Littleton is more than just a tasting room.
 Known as the Farm House, it has become a restaurant and a taproom.
 If you aren’t located in Colorado, you can still find Breckenridge Brewery brews in 35 states.
 Breckenridge Brewery’s most popular brew is definitely the Vanilla Porter.

 Phantom Canyon Brewing Company is one of the best breweries in Colorado Springs and the oldest established in 1993.
 Offering more than 10 brews on tap, you’re sure to find something you enjoy at Phantom Canyon.
 Taste the Streamliner or the Two Headed Dog IPA, both of which are very popular beers at this Colorado Springs brewery.

 You don’t need to be in the Front Range of Colorado to make a great beer.
 Located in Durango, Ska Brewing was established in 1995 and is a 100 percent wind-powered facility.
 The brewery might be smaller than others on this list, but it still churns out some impressive brews.
 Their IPAs will make every IPA lover happy.
 Try the company’s popular brews, Steel Toe Stout or Buster Nut Brown Ale.

-Crooked Stave Artisans is a young brewery, established in 2011, but has created a cult following in Denver.
+Crooked Stave Denver Taproom is a young brewery, established in 2011, but has created a cult following in Denver.
 The company has created some topnotch sour beers.
 If wine-focused, barrel-aged beers are more your style, you will love the brews coming out of Crooked Stave.
 Find Crooked Stave brews at an artisan food market in Denver known as The Source.